Denis Mukwege keynote speaker

 - Healthcare for Remote Communities

-- Survivor Leadership
+- Leadership through Service

 Denis Mukwege is a Congolese (D.R.C.) gynecologist, born on March 1, 1955 in Bukavu.